Csi18nAlistairMann/xkcd/process.md

  1. Co-ords:
    1. For each textual element
      1. determine where the corner should go (just tl, tr, bl, br for now)
+       1. Append a "C" for centering within autowidth div, space if not used (eg, "TLC", "BR ")
+        1. Append a "T" to make a fixed width block above or below the image (eg, "TLCT")
      1. Get pixel co-ords for textual element and point elements
      1. determine max width of bubble
  1. Erase all textual and speech bubble elements